Yothri/Flarine/README.md

     * Currently supports SQLite.
 Support for MySQL and probably other engines will come later.
 * Flarine.Network - Provides communication between Game Server and Game Client (Web Packet Data (REST) & TCP)
 * Flarine.Tools - A project for future tools.
 Probably gets replaced with an UI based project later.
+* Flarine.Game - The **Game Server** which is the main part of this whole project.
+* Ether.Network - The Networking Library this project uses for TCP/IP communications.

 # Progress
 The project consists of 3 important parts: